Why should you use 4130 Chrome Moly Tube from A.E.D.?

 Over the years we have adjusted the manufacturing of our tubes to offer benefits specific to its application.
 We require greater dimensional consistency for ease of use and fabrication, improved mechanical properties for fatigue and impact toughness and surface critical production processes to improve weldability and finished appearance.

-A.E.D. is not the only supplier of 4130 tubes and Webco is not the only manufacture of 4130 tubes, A.E.D. is the metals only distributor to subject our specific materials to the rigors of race car crash testing both on the track and in true automotive test labs.
-Over the years we have learned what to look for in a quality tube with respect to the review of damages and behavior of these tubes throughout a number of structural tests.
+A.E.D. is not the only supplier of 4130 tubes and Webco is not the only manufacture of 4130 tubes, A.E.D. is the only metals distributor to subject our specific materials to the rigors of race car crash testing both on the track and in true automotive test labs.
+Through our years of experience we have learned what to look for in a quality tube with respect to the review of damages and behavior of these tubes throughout a number of structural tests.

 We require Webco to produce our tubes to the AMS-T-6736 specification with greater attention to the mechanical and dimensional properties than required.
 A.E.D. also visits Webco Industries on a regular basis to meet with engineers to discuss current material characteristics, findings from crash and fabrication reviews, industry trends, and to look for more manufacturing improvements.
 In fact Webco has even hosted guests from SFI and car builders from around the country to continually educate racing safety professionals regarding the steel manufacturing process as well as the values and limitations of various materials used in race car manufacturing..